Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-typeform.rst

-How to create Excel and PDF documents from Typeform in Microsoft Flow and Azure Logic Apps
+How to create Excel and PDF documents from Typeform in Power Automate (Microsoft Flow) and Azure Logic Apps
 ===========================================================================================================